-Sometimes Windows Store apps may keep crashing every time you run it, in Windows 8.
+Sometimes Windows Store apps may keep crashing every time you run it, in Windows 11/10.
 This may happen for no apparent reason.
 As a solution, you may have tried running the App Troubleshooter or even successfully uninstalling and then reinstalling the app.
-But still you may find that the app may continue to crash even after the reinstallation.
+But still, you may find that the app may continue to crash even after the reinstallation.

 If your Windows Store app is crashing every time you run it, you may want to check out these posts before you proceed:

-If none of these help, the final solution could possible be to completely uninstall and remove the particular app from your Windows 8 device.
-To do so, you can use PowerShell and scripting to perform a Clean Uninstall of the Windows Store app.
+If none of these help, the final solution could possibly be to completely uninstall and remove the particular app from your Windows 8 device.
+To do so, you can use PowerShell and scripting to Perform a Clean Uninstall of the Windows Store app.

 Note: I am not familiar with PowerShell, having used it for the first time now.
 But when I found my Windows Phone app constantly crashing in spite of having reinstalled it and trying other troubleshooting steps, I decided to use this script.
 This was the first time that I had opened PowerShell!
 It was only after some trial and error that I was able to get the script to work.
 Based on what I read at the TechNet Script Center post, this is the way I went about it.
 It worked for me and I hope it does for you too.